dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 While all this is going on the amphibs and escorts continue to head north and then close in on the east side of the island, with TG de Ruyter leading.
 By this point I've pushed AWACS up NE of the Faroes, and they detect vampire launches from open water.
-SSGNs\!
+SSGNs!
 With multiple missiles inbound my CAP burners to intercept, and the ship radars light up to engage.
 Fortunately, the missiles all seem to be aimed for my lead ship, the little Niels Juel, so they miss the main body of the task